carlosefr/SublimeText-Boron-Theme/README.md

 Or you can copy the color scheme into the Sublime Text packages directory.
 You can find the path of the directory using the `Preferences -> Browse Packages` menu within Sublime Text.

-Now copy the color scheme into this directory or clone the Git reposetory within the packages directory using the following command:
+Now copy the color scheme into this directory or clone the Git repository within the packages directory using the following command:

 ```
-git clone https://github.com/mjio/boron.tmtheme.git Boron.tmTheme
+git clone https://github.com/mjio/boron.tmtheme.git Boron\ Color\ Scheme
 ```

 Now use the Color Schemes option of your preferences menu to select the Boron color scheme.